hortonworks/cloudbreak/README.md

 # make deps needed only once
 make deps

-make instal
+make install
 ```

 To run the unit tests:

 ```
 make tests
 ```

-If you want to test the binary CircleCI built from your branch named `fix-something`,
-To validate the PR the binary `cbd` tool will be tested.
-Its built by CircleCI for each branch.
+If you want to test the binary CircleCI build from your branch named `fix-something`, to validate the PR binary `cbd` tool will be tested.
+It is built by CircleCI for each branch.

 ```
 cbdl update-snap fix-something